-Every candidate for the Postgraduate Certificate in Specialist Teaching, before enrolling for the Certificate, shall:
+Every candidate for the Postgraduate Certificate in Specialist Teaching , before enrolling for the Certificate, shall:

+(a)

-- (a) - i. have either - a. qualified for a New Zealand teacher education degree; or - b. qualified for a recognised three year diploma in early childhood, primary, or secondary teaching in New Zealand; and - ii. hold current teacher registration in New Zealand; and - iii. normally acquired at least two years relevant experience as a teacher or educator in a recognised educational, work-place or community setting; or - iv. been admitted ad eundem statum to enrol for the Postgraduate Certificate in Specialist Teaching; and - (b) been approved as a candidate for the Certificate by the Dean of Education
+- i have either - a. qualified for a New Zealand teacher education degree; or - dualified for a recognised three year diploma in early childhood, primary, or secondary teaching in New Zealand; and - ii. hold current teacher registration in New Zealand; and - normally acquired at least two years relevant experience as a teacher or educator in a recognised educational, work-place or community setting; or - iv. been admitted ad eundem statum to enrol for the Postgraduate Certificate in Specialist Teaching; and - (b) been approved as a candidate for the Certificate by the Dean of Education.

 - The relevance and standard of undergraduate studies and any subsequent professional work experience are the main criteria of approval. - Candidates who do not hold current New Zealand professional Registration will be required to undergo police vetting prior to gaining entry into the programme.
-Such candidates must meet requirements equivalent to those set down by the New Zealand Teachers Council for registration as a teacher in terms of character and fitness to be a teacher. - Candidates for whom English is a second language must provide evidence of IELTS (Academic) 7.0 with no individual score below 7.0 (or the equivalent TOEFL score) or other evidence that is acceptable to the Dean of Postgraduate Studies equivalent to 0.5 EFTS (60 points)
+Such candidates must meet requirements equivalent to those set down by the Education Council of Aotearoa New Zealand for registration as a teacher in terms of character and fitness to be a teacher. - Candidates for whom English is a second language must provide evidence of IELTS (Academic) 7.0 with no individual score below 7.0 (or the equivalent TOEFL score) or other evidence that is acceptable to the Dean of Postgraduate Studies.

-The course of study for the Postgraduate Certificate in Specialist Teaching shall comprise courses
+The course of study for the Postgraduate Certificate in Specialist Teaching shall comprise courses equivalent to 0.5 EFTS (60 points).